mbroz2/spaceship-rental/step-03/README.md

   - What's a good place to go to get out of the cold?
 4. Experiment with RAG by asking questions related to the "Terms of Use" document:
   - Can I get a refund if I cancel my booking 9 days in advance?
-  - I locked my keys in the spaceship.
+  - I locked my keys in the spaceship
-  - I'm in your piece of junk spaceship orbiting Neptune and it stopped working.
+  - I'm on Neptune and my spaceship broke down

 ## Related Guides